iceaway/watering/README.md

 Lots of things remains to do:
 - Control algorithm for activating relay
+- Filter the ADC signal as it is quite noisy
 - Add control parameters as environment variables
 - Save environment to EEPROM
 - Create some kind of logging function to record soil moisture over time